+The 2019 mobile app will be released in spring/early summer.
 Available on iOS and Android, the mobile app is the go-to guide for the agenda, speaker information, maps, Festival updates, and much more.
-We recommend downloading the mobile app to your device before arriving in Aspen.
+Please download the mobile app to your device before arriving in Aspen.
 Please allow push notifications, as we will use these to give real-time schedule and programming updates.

-Find updates, information about speakers, the Agenda, and more on our website.
-Session videos, audio, and podcast episodes are added daily during and after the Festival.
+Find updates, information about speakers, the agenda, and more on our website.
+Session videos, audio, and podcast episodes are added frequently during and after the Festival.
 And find a variety of coverage, including Q&A's with and essays by Festival presenters.
-Follow the Festival on Facebook, Twitter, Instagram, Snapchat and Linkedin.
+Follow the Festival on Facebook, Twitter, Instagram, Snapchat, Linkedin, and on Apple Podcasts.

-Breakfast and lunch are served daily during the Festival, both on campus and at off-campus venues.
+Breakfast and lunch are served daily during the Festival, both on campus and at in-town venues.
 For information about dining and nightlife in Aspen, visit the Aspen Chamber.

 Beverages and Refreshments: